A Structural and Nominal Syntax for Diagrams: Monoid and comonoid structures

+To reflect the fact that wire nodes have now exactly one incoming and zero or more outgoing edges we update the type system to allow contraction and weakening for input variables while output variables preserve the linear discipline, as seen if Fig.~\ref{fig:comdi}.

 Even though the semantics of link remains the same, the graph invariants are different because of the presence of the co-multiplication and the co-unit.
-The diagram for $\overline{xy}.M$ is still the connection of (the single) occurrence of the node labelled with $x$ to the (zero or more) occurrences of the node(s) labelled with $y$, followed by the removal of the labels. \begin{lemma}[Biflow comonoid definability] Any biflow diagram with a comonoid structure is definable in terms of composition, tensor and link. \end{lemma} \begin{proof} The proof is again the same as for Lem.~\ref{lem:defdag}, with the key graph invariant being that each wire node has one incoming and several outgoing edges.
-We first reduce all wire nodes so that there exists exactly one wire node between any to constant morphisms.
-Then we rearrange the diagram so that all constant morphisms are globally set in parallel.
-Finally, we replace all wire nodes with two fresh variables $x,y$ and link them. \centerpic{1}{defcom} The linear use of $x$ and the possibly non-linear use of $y$ ensures that the top-level \textit{link} construct is typed correctly. \end{proof} From this it follows immediately that the \textit{link} construct is enough in terms of expressiveness, making the explicit use of the co-unit and the co-multiplication optional. \begin{theorem} For any term $ M$ in the language of biflow diagrams with comonoids, there are forms $ \tilde M$ and $\hat M$ such that $\tilde M$ is link-free and $\hat M$ is free of structural combinators (identity, symmetry, trace, comultiplication, counit) and $ \sbr M=\sbr{\tilde M}=\sbr{\hat M}. $ \end{theorem} The equational theory of the diagrammatic language is extended by the following two new equations:
+The diagram for $\overline{xy}.M$ is still the connection of (the single) occurrence of the node labelled with $x$ to the (zero or more) occurrences of the node(s) labelled with $y$, followed by the removal of the labels.
+The mathematical formulation is the same as before (Eqn.~\ref{eqn:link}), except for the anchoring relation.

+\begin{lemma}[Biflow comonoid definability] Any biflow diagram with a comonoid structure is definable in terms of composition, tensor and link. \end{lemma} From this it follows immediately that the \textit{link} construct is enough in terms of expressiveness, making the explicit use of the co-unit and the co-multiplication optional. \begin{theorem} For any term $ M$ in the language of biflow diagrams with comonoids, there are forms $ \tilde M$ and $\hat M$ such that $\tilde M$ is link-free and $\hat M$ is free of structural combinators (identity, symmetry, trace, comultiplication, counit) and $ \sbr M=\sbr{\tilde M}=\sbr{\hat M}. $ \end{theorem} The equational theory of the diagrammatic language is extended by the following two new equations:
-\begin{theorem} The equational theory of biflow diagrams with a comonoid structure is sound and complete. \end{theorem} \begin{proof}[Proof sketch] The proof follows the same pattern as before.
-We broaden the scope of the \textit{link} binder then we reason about the diagram in which variables are left uninterpreted.
-We manipulate the diagram to bring it to the same form as in Lem.~\ref{lem:bcdef} so that links can be replaced by a combination of comultiplication and trace.
-The resulting binder-free diagrams must be equal equationally in the SMT theory. \end{proof} The development of a link syntax and equational theory for a monoid structure follows obvious analog lines.